Conversion Optimization

 A bold, black and distinct notification bar is the first thing we notice when we land up on Fashion Nova’s clothing store description examples.

-What drives conversions on Fashion Nova product pages:
+What drives conversions on Fashion Nova product detail pages:

-- The dynamic yet relevant messaging on the notification bar—helps the typical shopper explore the site in a more wholesome way
+The dynamic yet relevant messaging on the notification bar—helps the typical shopper get a faster idea about what’s happening across the whole site - the countdown timer for the current sitewide sale helps more

 14. DSW

-- A manually slidable alert bar featuring crucial info by highlighting icons
+A manually slidable alert bar—featuring crucial info at the top by highlighting icons

-- Pricing that features the current offer and the original MSRP value
+Detailed pricing—that features the current offer and the original MSRP value becomes a great reason for improved apparel conversions

 15. Shein